Apple Spice Cake Cupcakes with Cream Cheese Frosting

-Over the years, I’ve experimented with lots of different frosting recipes for my apple cupcakes.
+Over the years, I’ve experimented with many different frosting recipes for this dessert.

 Vanilla cream cheese frosting and a caramel drizzle is a classic choice and yields fantastic caramel apple cupcakes.
-That’s what I share in this post.
+That’s what I share in my recipe below.

 Cream cheese frosting is always a win for me, but if you prefer buttercream, try my vanilla buttercream frosting.

-One of my favorite ways to frost apple cupcakes is with pumpkin frosting (shown below).
+One of my favorite ways to frost these cupcakes is with pumpkin frosting (shown below).
 I make that using actual pumpkin pie!

 Apple cupcakes are also wonderful with a crumb topping.
 When you make them that way, you can actually serve them for breakfast and call them apple muffins.